react-static/react-static/README.md

 $ yarn build # or react-static build
 ```

-Once you've installed and test driven sufficiently, you may want to:
+Once you've installed and test driven, you may want to:

 - [Read about the core concepts of React Static](/docs/concepts.md)
 - [Join the React Static Spectrum community!](https://spectrum.chat/react-static)